sofwerx/sqan/readme.md

 At this point SqAN relies solely on Bluetooth Security Level 3 to handle all pairing and Encryption in the Bluetooth Security Manager.
 This is implemented on the Android side through BluetoothSockets being formed from createRfcommSocketToServiceRecord calls rather than createInsecureRfcommSocketToServiceRecord calls.
 SqAN may someday fall back to these insecure RFC calls but that is not currently planned with the given encryption scheme.

 SqAN has a provisional stub for authentication and encryption handled and is based on an architecture that is fairly resiliant to flooding so later security measures can be implemented without protocol changes.
 That being said, the current approach which does not rely on export restricted code within SqAN relies heavily on the user not taking the affirative action to pair with a device they do not trust.

+### A note on Aware MANET security:

+The current Aware MANET should be considered insecure.
+Although capabilities are stubbed-out to facilitate securing that MANET approach, they have not been implemented and the MANET should be considered to be unencrypted.

 ### *WiFi Aware™, WiFi Direct®, and Bluetooth® are trademarked, but their trade marking characters have been ommitted from the majority of this readme as both symbols render distractingly oversized in some viewers.